History of the Latin script: Classical Latin period

 Two carvings in San Pietro in Vincoli, Rome.
 The lower dates to the 4th century AD, with letters in a Roman cursive style and no spaces between words.

-An attempt by the emperor Claudius to introduce three additional letters was short-lived, but after the conquest of Greece in the 1st century BC the letters Y and Z were, respectively, adopted and readopted from the Greek alphabet and placed at the end.
+After the conquest of Greece in the 1st century BC, the letters Y and Z were, respectively, adopted and readopted from the Greek alphabet and placed at the end; a later attempt by the emperor Claudius to introduce three additional letters was short-lived.
 Now the new Latin alphabet contained 23 letters: